SecDSM/blog.secdsm.org/_posts/2021-09-18-corncon-ctf-writeup.md

 distinct from the "start" shape.
 This reminded me a bit of ["magic bytes"](https://en.wikipedia.org/wiki/File_format#Magic_number) and "footer/trailer" bytes.

-Working under the assumption these were "start" and "end" shapes, I began to identify the unique shapes in the image.
+Working under the assumption these were "start" and "end" shapes, focus was placed on identifing the unique shapes in the image.
 Creating a grid on the image itself helped in identifying the unique shapes where the shapes were "connected".

 ![corncon_2.png]({{ site.url }}{{ site.baseurl }}/assets/2021-09-18-corncon-ctf-writeup/corncon_2_grid.png)

-After creating the grid, a manual key was created and english letters were assigned to each unique shape.
+After creating the grid, a manual key was created and English letters were assigned to each unique shape.
 ```text
 A   D   D   D   C
 B   A   F   I   K